jalder/mongo-atlas-vault-user-wait/README.md

         export MONGODB_ATLAS_CLUSTER_NAME="{{ .Data.MONGODB_ATLAS_CLUSTER_NAME }}"
       {{- end }}
     vault.hashicorp.com/agent-init-first: 'true'
-    vault.hashicorp.com/agent-cache-enable: "true"
+    vault.hashicorp.com/agent-cache-enable: 'true'
 ```

 In examples/bash-style.yaml, you will find a proof of concept implementation.
 This is not intended for production usage.
 Reasons not to use in prod:
-- the image is excessive in size
+- the initContainer image is excessive in size
-- mediocre security
+- credentials are held in environment variables in the container
-- it can end up in an infinite loop
+- no timeout, although liveness and readiness settings could catch an infinite loop
-- it's ridiculous

 ### Config File and Application (better)

 The next example (`examples/image-style.yaml`) uses a json config file and a custom image (`main.go`).
-It is a better solution.
+It is a more robust solution.

 ```
 metadata: